 The dangers of using liquid meal replacement products when water fasting.

 Water fasting is a type of fasting that involves abstaining from all foods and drinks apart from water for 24–72 hours.
-It has become more prevalent in recent years as a quick way to lose weight.
+It has become more prevalent as a quick way to lose weight in recent years.
 It is associated with several potential health benefits, including weight loss, reduced risk of certain chronic conditions, and the stimulation of autophagy.
 However, it also comes with many risks and is unsuitable for everyone.

 Water fasting may also be dangerous when it comes to weight loss.
-If you want to reap the benefits of fasting but also lose weight, intermittent and alternate-day fasting are probably more effective than water fasting for 24–72 hours.
-These fasts provide similar health benefits but can be followed for much longer periods, allowing you to eat food, and decreasing the risk of nutrient deficiencies.
+If you want to reap the benefits of fasting but also lose weight, intermittent and alternate-day fasting is probably more effective than water fasting for 24–72 hours.
+These fasts provide similar health benefits but can be followed for extended periods, allowing you to eat food and decreasing the risk of nutrient deficiencies.

 FAQs